bhisaac/5eFP/5eFP-SRD.md

 Whenever you spend a downtime round crafting an item, you benefit from completing the downtime round twice.
 You may spend trade goods as if they were ⛁.

+## Hermit

+~~You lived in seclusion--either in a sheltered community such as a monastery, or entirely alone--for a formative part of your life.
+In your time apart from the clamor of society, you found quiet, solitude, and perhaps some of the answers you were looking for.~~

+During a significant period of your life, you resided in isolation, either within a protected community like a monastery or completely by yourself.
+While being away from the busyness of society, you discovered peace, seclusion, and potentially some of the guidance you were looking for.

+**Tool Proficiencies:** Herbalism kit

+**Languages:** One of your choice

+**Equipment:** A scroll case stuffed full of notes from your studies or prayers, and an herbalism kit

+### Feature: Discovery

+Whenever you discover, add one more choice before choosing.

 ## Outlaw

 ~~You are an experienced criminal with a history of breaking the law.
 You have spent much time among other outlaws and still have contacts within the criminal underworld.
 You're far closer than most people to the seedy underbelly of civilization, and you have survived up to this point by flouting the rules and regulations of society.~~